 The Embassy of the Principality of Liechtenstein in Washington welcomes applications for internships throughout the year.
 Internships are generally coordinated with the US university semester schedule and are offered in the Fall (September-December), Winter/Spring (January-April) and Summer (May-July).

-As daily work conducted requires verbal and written knowledge of German, applicants with advanced knowledge of German are preferred.
+As daily work conducted requires verbal and written knowledge of German, applicants with advanced, working knowledge of German are preferred.

 Internships are unpaid and part-time (we require at least 25 hours/week).
 Internship hours can be customized with the academic schedule of the chosen candidate.
 Full-time internships are also offered depending on a candidate’s availability.